MarineLasbleis/GrowYourIC/README.md

 python3 examples.py
 (does not require external database for seismic rays)

+### Data distributed with the package

+The folder GrowYourIC/data contains a couple of data files that can be used by the user (if used for any type of publication, please refer to each file header with citation information.
+Do not distribute the files without their header and proper citation.)

+Please copy the data files in your work folder to be able to use them.
+Examples may be run in the folder GrowYourIC and will use directly data files in the original folder.

 ## List of files

 files: (classes start with a capital letter, regular functions with a small letter)